I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nf-gpioclx-gpio-clx-processadddevicepostdevicecreate.md

 <p> </p>

 ## -remarks
-<p>Your GPIO controller driver must call this method in its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function, after the call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545926">WdfDeviceCreate</a> method that creates the device object (FDO) that represents the GPIO controller.
-Otherwise, GpioClx cannot handle I/O requests or process interrupts for the new device object.</p>

-<p>For a code example that contains a call to <b>GPIO_CLX_ProcessAddDevicePostDeviceCreate</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh439487">GPIO_CLX_ProcessAddDevicePreDeviceCreate</a>.</p>

-<p>Your GPIO controller driver must call this method in its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function, after the call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545926">WdfDeviceCreate</a> method that creates the device object (FDO) that represents the GPIO controller.
+<p>Your GPIO controller driver must call this method in its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function, after the call to the <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a> method that creates the device object (FDO) that represents the GPIO controller.
 Otherwise, GpioClx cannot handle I/O requests or process interrupts for the new device object.</p>

 <p>For a code example that contains a call to <b>GPIO_CLX_ProcessAddDevicePostDeviceCreate</b>, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh439487">GPIO_CLX_ProcessAddDevicePreDeviceCreate</a>.</p>